 MOD RCC/47A21/1

-RESOLUTION 44 (REV. DUBAI, 2012)
+RESOLUTION 44 (REV. HAMMAMET, 2016)

 Bridging the standardization gap between developing1 and developed countries

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

 considering

-a) that Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries, instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing and developed countries on follow-up and implementation of the operative paragraphs of that resolution supporting coordination in this respect at the regional level through regional offices and organizations;
+a) that Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries, instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives intended to enhance efforts to bridge the standardization gap between developing and developed countries on follow-up and implementation of the operative paragraphs of that resolution supporting coordination in this respect at the regional level through regional offices and organizations; Member States and Sector Members are invited to make voluntary contributions (financial and in kind) to a fund for bridging the standardization gap and adopt specific measures to support ITU activities and the initiatives of its three Sectors and regional offices in this area;

-b) that Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference invites Member States to rapidly implement Resolution 37 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference on bridging the digital divide;
+b) that Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference invites Member States to continue implementation of Resolution 37 (Rev. Dubai, 2014) of the World Telecommunication Development Conference on bridging the digital divide;

-c) that Resolution 166 (Guadalajara, 2010) of the Plenipotentiary Conference, on the number of vice-chairmen of Sector advisory groups and other groups, seeks to promote more effective participation of developing countries;
+c) that Resolution 166 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the number of vice-chairmen of Sector advisory groups and other groups, seeks to promote more effective participation of developing countries;

-d) that Resolution 169 (Guadalajara, 2010) of the Plenipotentiary Conference allowed the admission of the academia, universities and their associated research establishments from the developing countries to participate in the work of the three Sectors of the Union for 1/32 of the Sector Member contributory unit, recognizing
+d) that Resolution 169 (Rev. Busan, 2014) of the Plenipotentiary Conference allowed the admission of the academia, universities and their associated research establishments from the developing countries to participate in the work of the three Sectors of the Union for 1/32 of the Sector Member contributory unit;

+e) that Resolution 191 (Busan, 2014) of the Plenipotentiary Conference instructs the Directors of the three Bureaux to ensure coordination between the Sectors; f) that Resolution 195 (Busan, 2014) of the Plenipotentiary Conference resolves to instruct the Director of the Telecommunication Development Bureau, in coordination with the Directors of the other Bureaux, to provide technical expertise to carry out feasibility studies, project management and support for the implementation of the Smart Africa Manifesto;

+g) that Resolution 197 (Busan, 2014) instructs the Secretary-General, in consultation and collaboration with the Directors of the three Bureaux, to facilitate the exchange of experiences and information with all relevant organizations and entities involved in IoT and IoT services, with the aim of creating opportunities for cooperative efforts to support the deployment of IoT,

+recognizing

 a) that the tasks undertaken in the ITU Telecommunication Standardization Sector (ITU-T) cover Recommendations, conformity assessment and matters having policy or regulatory implications;